zenhack/iron-blogger2/README.md

 original software was being used.

-Once the database is populated with bloggers/blogs, posts can be downloaded by running:
+Once the database is populated with bloggers/blogs, posts can be downloaded and accounted for by running:

-    ironblogger sync-posts
+    ironblogger sync

-Then, `ironblogger assign-rounds` will update accounting information.

 ## Unit Tests